p2pcloud/website/content/docs/blog/marketplace-update-1cd.md

 ---
-title: "Protocol Update: 1 Click Deployment"
+title: "Marketplace Update: 1 Click Deployment"
 description: "New Feature Alert!
 Speeding Up Your Deployments in a Few Clicks "
 weight: 3010
 ---